Current coastal and estuary grants round

 • will deliver broad public benefit, allow public assets to be appropriately managed and has community support

-• have an overall environmental, social and economic benefits, which outweigh the costs based on a qualitative assessment
+• has an overall environmental, social and economic benefits, which outweigh the costs based on a qualitative assessment

+Under this stream, councils may be eligible for completed or planned emergency works.
 The success of councils in obtaining funding will be determined by the extent to which the actions deliver broad public benefits to the NSW community or result in beneficial outcomes for public assets.
+Applications will be assessed on their alignment with the certified coastal zone management plan/coastal management program, the extent to which the actions deliver broad public benefits to the NSW community or result in beneficial outcomes for public assets.

 Region Phone number